Skip to main content

 Training tips for your first 5K run

 Your mind is made up—you are ready to start running!
-Is your goal to run instead of walking the the KoRo Women's Race in 2024?
+Is your goal to run instead of walking the the Berlin Women's Race?
 Then you've come to the right place.
 Our running expert and sports scientist Angela Hänsel will provide you with the most important tips for your start in running training and will explain the most common mistakes beginners make.

 The most common mistakes made by novice runners